VinuraD/Viptela-Diagram/README.md

 1. Download NextUI js and css files from Cisco devnet (https://d1nmyq4gcgsfi5.cloudfront.net/site/neXt/).
 NextUI is used to build the UI here.
 1. Use normal folder hierarchy used in a flask project, as explained here (https://flask.palletsprojects.com/en/1.1.x/tutorial/layout
 1. You have to put app.js and data.js files in the 'static' folder and viptelaquery.py and app.py in the same directory.
+Here, data.js contains only an example dataset.
+One can edit it to statically include a diagram.
 1. Chnage ip address of the server (vmanage), username and password in the getconn.py file.(In the places of IP, username, pwd). *I know that this is not good practise.
 Need to implement a proper method to store credentials in the future.
 This is only the first development stage
 1. Run getconn.py
 1. View from any browser (eg:- http://localhost:5000)